 Lord Krishna said: The sages define renunciation as abstaining from all work for personal profit.
-The wise define sacrifice as the sacrifice of, and the freedom from, selfish attachment to the fruit of all work.
+The wise define sacrifice as the sacrifice of, and the freedom from, attachment to the fruit of all work.
 (18.02) Giving up one's duty is not proper.
 The abandonment of obligatory work is due to delusion, and is declared to be in the mode of ignorance.
-(18.07) The embodied beings are unable to completely abstain from work; therefore, one who renounces the selfish attachment to the fruit of work is considered a renunciant.
+(18.07) The embodied beings are unable to completely abstain from work; therefore, one who renounces attachment to the fruit of work is considered a renunciant.
 (18.11)

-The five causes, for the accomplishment of all actions are: (18.13-14)
+The five causes, for the accomplishment of all actions are:

-- The physical body, the seat of Karma;
+• The physical body, the seat of Karma;

-- The modes of Material Nature, the doer;

-- The eleven organs of perception and action, the instruments;

-- Various bio-impulses, or life forces;
+- The modes of Material Nature, the doer; - The eleven organs of perception and action, the instruments; - Various bio-impulses, or life forces (Prānas); - Kārmic impressions or Samskāras.

-- The presiding controlling forces or deities of the eleven organs.

 Whatever action, whether right or wrong, one performs by thought, word, and deed; these are the five causes.
-(18.15)
+(18.13-15)

-Threefold driving force to an action are:
+Threefold driving force to an action is:

-- 1. The subject; 2.
+1. The subject; 2.
 The object; 3.
 The knowledge of the object.
-Three components of action are: 1.
+Three mechanisms of action are: 1.
 The eleven organs (six sense organs: ear, skin, eye, tongue, nose, and the mind; and five organs of action: mouth, hand, leg, anus, and urethra); 2.
-The act; 3.
-The agent or the modes of Material Nature.
-The four goals of human life designed for gradual and systematic growth of the individual and progress of society are (18.34):
+The action; 3.
+The actor or the Gunas of Material Nature.
+(18.18)

+The four goals (Dharma, Artha, Kaama and Moksha) of human life designed for gradual and systematic growth of the individual and progress of society are (18.34):

 - Doing one's duty;

 - Earning wealth;

 - Material and sensual enjoyment (with senses under control);

 - Attaining salvation.